marqo-ai/marqo/README.md

 </p>

 <p align="center">
-A tensor-based search and analytics engine that seamlessly integrates with your applications and website.
+A tensor-based search and analytics engine that seamlessly integrates with your applications and websites.
 Marqo allows developers to integrate and deploy the latest machine learning models for search in 3 lines of code.
 </p>

 <p align="center">